BadmWe/dspyt-webpage/dspyt/posts/gitcoinbetaroundanalysis.md

 ---
 title: "Gitcoin beta round data analysis"
 date: "May 15, 2023"
-excerpt: "We explore what are the gitcoin rounds, how many grants in each round?"
+excerpt: "we explore the data from Gitcoin Beta Round and gain insights into the grant funding process.
+We analyze the rounds and the number of grants in each round, examine the summary statistics."
 cover_image: "/images/posts/betaround/Demoday Project Invitation_Project_ZKBlind.jpg"
 authors: ["dspytdao"]
 tags: ["gitcoin", "python", "blockchain", "data", "pandas", "numpy"]